We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 We residents aren’t wearing as much beachwear while out and about simply because the kids are in school and we’re at the beach less.

 And, if you’re wondering whether it’s okay to wear white after Labor Day, San Diegans do it all the time.
-Bright white or winter white… it doesn’t matter, so don’t stress about it.
-We encourage you to wear whatever makes you comfortable, even if that includes an all-white sundress.
-White T-shirts and jeans are staples of mine, year-round.
+Bright white, winter white, white jeans, white sundresses—it’s all worn here.
+Honestly, white tees and jeans are staples for me year-round.
+We encourage you to wear whatever makes you comfortable.

 The packing list is similar to August: